SolarNetworkFoundation/solarnetwork.net/content/how-it-works.md

   and manage the flows of energy.
 </p>
 <p>
-Imagine a day in the life of SolarNetwork as used by an electric company that needs to manage the load on the grid.
+Imagine a day in the life of SolarNetwork as used by a power company that needs to manage the load on the grid.
 </p>